i4vision/AppHubManager/replit.md

 - `DELETE /api/apps/:id` - Delete app by ID
 - `PATCH /api/apps/positions` - Update positions for all apps (for drag-and-drop reordering)

 **Data Storage**: PostgreSQL database with Drizzle ORM (`DbStorage` class).
 The storage layer is abstracted behind an `IStorage` interface.
 All app data persists across server restarts.
-Database connection configured in `server/db.ts` using Neon PostgreSQL with `@neondatabase/serverless`.
+Database connection configured in `server/db.ts` connecting to a self-hosted Supabase instance at `supabase01.i4vision.us` using the standard `postgres` library with SSL support.

 **Schema Validation**: Zod schemas defined in the shared layer ensure type safety and validation across both client and server.
 The `insertAppSchema` validates app creation with proper URL format checking.